Vegan Meal Prep – How to Shop and Prep Like a Boss

 - Pancakes and Waffles – Pancakes and waffles might sound time intensive but there are plenty of simple recipes and they freeze beautifully.

 I like to do a nice Sunday breakfast with these sweet potato waffles and double the batch so that I can have them all week long.
 See the recipe for freezing and defrosting instructions.

 If you prefer a more classic waffle you can also check out these Belgian waffles.

 Click here to get the full sweet potato waffle recipe.

 - Muffins – Muffins are great for meal prep.
 They freeze beautifully and can be popped into the microwave for a 30 second breakfast.
-They also will last most the week on the counter if stored properly.
+They also will last most the week on the counter or fridge if stored properly.
 You can grab a boost of nutrition with these sweet potato muffins.

 Vegan Lunch Ideas